wballard/superwatcher/README.md

 Superforker is trying to go back in time, to a happy place where we didn't have to worry about framework and threads.
-Our conjecture is that you can make a perfectly good, modern API using a mixture of three
+Our conjecture is that you can make a perfectly good, modern JSON API using a mixture of three
 techniques:

 * CGI style fork per request